K4pper/display-splitting/README.md

 # display-splitting
-Script that i use to split the display into 2 virtual displays, mainly to help share my screen in teams
+Bash script i use to split my display into 2 virtual displays